Sunblogger/Telegram-Check-Updates/README.md

 # How does the program work?

 The program uses a chat ID and a token from a bot to read updates from Telegram and then save them as a text file.
 The updates come back from Telegram as JSON results and text files are then built from these JSON results.
 After querying the updates, Telegram is informed by means of an update counter which update ID was queried last so that Telegram deletes all old updates.
 While the program is running, various information is recorded in a log file.
 This log file can be helpful when looking for errors.
-The log file has the same name as the program and has the extension `` .log ''.
+The log file has the same name as the program and has the extension ```.log```.

 # Parameters
 In order to use the program, these parameters must be given with the call: